 Grilling anything can be tricky because of the extreme direct heat that grill flames give off.
-Whether it’s vegetables or a T Bone like in this recipe, there are some important steps you must take to ensure your steak is cooked to perfection just like in this Beef Braciole Recipe and Chopped Steak Recipe.
+Whether it’s vegetables or a T Bone like in this recipe, there are some critical steps you must take to ensure your steak is cooked to perfection, just like in my Beef Braciole Recipe and Coulotte Steak.

-This steak comes from the loin part of the cow, which is essentially the back-rib area.
+T Bone steak comes from the loin part of the cow, which is essentially the back-rib area.
 The loin cut is known for the famous New York or Kansas City strip steak, porterhouse, T bone, and the coveted filet mignon cut.
-Cuts of beef from the loin are usually the most expensive because of their superb flavor, tenderness and marbling.
+Cuts of beef from the loin are usually the most expensive because of their superb flavor, tenderness, and marbling.

-They have the best of both worlds, a strip loin on what side and a filet mignon on the other and a big bone running down the center to help provide more flavor and juiciness.
+They have the best of both worlds, a strip loin on one side and a filet mignon on the other, and a big bone running down the center to help provide more flavor and juiciness.
 The bone in the center resembles a T that splits both cuts of meat.

 Grades of Beef

-There are 3 different grades of beef that are sold in the grocery store and those are select, choice and prime.
+There are 3 different grades of beef commonly sold in the grocery store, and those are select, choice, and prime.
 The grading has to do with how much marbling fat is running through the cut of beef, no matter the cut on the cow.
-You will mostly see choice and prime in your grocery store.
+You will mostly see Choice and Prime in your grocery store.

 A few examples of prime beef are: